Northeast Illinois Council: Ma-Ka-Ja-Wan Scout Reservation

 Ma-Ka-Ja-Wan has 12 different program areas that offer over 50 merit badges and activities.
 Both East and West Camps have their own Aquatics, Ecology Conservation, Handicraft, Pinnacle, Scoutcraft, Shooting Sports and Trailblazer areas.
-The two camps share a climbing wall, cycling base, and the Triangle M Horse Ranch.
+The two camps share a climbing wall, zipline, cycling base, and the Triangle M Horse Ranch.

 History

 Camp Ma-Ka-Ja-Wan was purchased by the North Shore Area Council in the fall of 1928, and opened for campers in Summer 1929.
 The land purchased had previously been used as a farm, and as a logging camp before its purchase.
 A vote was held in November 1928 to determine the name for the new camp, with almost 1,000 votes received from Scouts.
 "Camp Ma-Ka-Ja-Wan" won by a 4 to 1 ratio, beating out other choices "Camp White Eagle" and "Camp Tamarack".
+Originally, campers rode a Chicago and Northwestern train from Highland Park to Elcho, a few miles west of the camp.
 In the 1950s, the camp expanded with the purchase of plots of land on the west coast of Lake Killian.
-This land acquisition allowed for a second camp, West Camp, to open on the same property.
+This land acquisition allowed for a second camp, West Camp, to open on the same property in 1959.
 Around this time, the original property was re-named East Camp.
 In the 1960s, the North Shore Area Council began acquiring more land, with around 600 acres of land purchased in total.
 This land, located on the other side of County Highway T, included a former dairy barn, a house, and old logging roads.
 This new plot of land was named Camp Wabiningo after the former Evanston Council's summer camp, which had closed as a part of its merger with the North Shore Area Council.

 2019 Storm

 Ma-Ka-Ja-Wan was in the path of the July 2019 Heatwave Upper Midwest Derecho, and sustained major damage.
-Many trees were blown over by the wind, and some landed on buildings, tents or vehicles.
+Many trees were blown over by the wind, and some landed on buildings, tents, or vehicles.
 Only one injury was reported as a result of these events.
 A crowdfunding campaign raised over $450,000 USD to repair or replace damaged structures.
 The total damage was estimated at over $600,000 USD.